-- Mute Microphone in order to prevent background noise that disturbs the meeting, if you aren't talking, please mute your microphone or phone. - Chat Box if you aren't being heard, please use the chat box to raise your hand and ask a question. - Recording Meeting per Executive Order 7B (i.e., suspension of in-person open meeting requirements), we need to record and post this board meeting. - State Your Name for those talking, please state your name for the record.
+- In-Person Option if anyone wants to join future BOD or Committee meetings in person, we are inviting you to our offices in Hartford - Mute Microphone in order to prevent background noise that disturbs the meeting, if you aren't talking, please mute your microphone or phone. - •Chat Box if you aren't being heard, please use the chat box to raise your hand and ask a question. - Recording Meeting we continue to record and post the board meetings. - State Your Name for those talking, please state your name for the record.